AbdessamadKhaoula/jenkins-ci-cd-pipeline/README.md

 - Add the Git repository URL: https://github.com/.....
 - Specify the branch (main) and the script path (Jenkinsfile).
 - Save and build the pipeline to execute the CI process.

+## Step 5: Setup Email Configuration Alert
+This step configures Jenkins to send email alerts for build notifications, ensuring that the team is informed about the success or failure of builds.

+### Tasks
+**1. Configure Jenkins Email Settings:**

+- Go to Manage Jenkins > Configure System.
+- Scroll down to the E-mail Notification section.
+- Provide the following details:
+   - SMTP Server: Specify your email provider's SMTP server (e.g., smtp.gmail.com for Gmail).
+   - Default User E-mail Suffix: Set the email domain (e.g., @example.com).
+**2. Set Up Extended Email Notification :**

+- If you want advanced email configurations, scroll to the Extended E-mail Notification section and configure:
+   - SMTP Server: Same as above.
+   - SMTP Port: Typically 465 (for SSL) or 587 (for TLS).
+   - Authentication: Enable and provide your email username and password.
+   - Use SSL or Use TLS: Check the appropriate box based on your SMTP server settings.
+**3. Test Email Configuration:**

+- In the E-mail Notification or Extended E-mail Notification section, click Test configuration by sending test e-mail.
+- Enter a recipient email address and confirm that the test email is received.
+**4. Configure Email Alerts in Jenkins Jobs:**

+- Open the job for which you want to enable email notifications.
+- Go to the Post-build Actions section and select E-mail Notification or Editable Email Notification.
+- Provide recipient email addresses and customize the email content (optional).